2019 Dec 26

 Sri Lanka launched the Climate Resilience Improvement Project with the World Bank in 2014, which provides US $ 110 million for improving the government’s capacity to respond effectively to future disasters.
 The development policy loan also comes with a Catastrophe Deferred Drawdown Option (CAT-DDO) instrument- that offers immediate funding when a state of emergency is declared just before or after a natural disaster.
 Sri Lanka is the first country in the South Asian Region to use this facility, and the quick liquidity gained strengthens Sri Lanka’s fiscal resilience to natural disasters.

 Horizontal evacuation- that is moving inland during a tsunami- is often ineffective as due to the speed of the tidal waves.
 If vehicles are used, the resultant traffic jams will block escape routes as the coastal hamlets are linked by narrow roads.
 Therefore vertical evacuation is the preferred practice- with high-rise shelters and towers offering safe refuge during the time of a tsunami.
 The first floors of these towers are simply beams without walls, to lessen the impact on the structure due to the force of the waves.
-However the beams are constructed extra thick to give additional support.
+However, the beams are constructed extra thick to give additional support.

 Taking into consideration Sri Lanka’s location from the tsunami’s origin and the lack of knowledge to face a crisis, there are measures that could have been taken to lessen the damage.
 The less destructive first wave was not taken as a warning and sadly brought in a much larger crowd of curious onlookers to the beach, allowing the second wave- that followed 30 minutes later- to claim more lives.
 The third and fourth waves killed even more people who were either rescuing others or salvaging valuables.

 Thus knowledge and awareness will be the defining factor if the next big one comes.
-In light of this, early warning drills and orientation workshops are organized annually in all coastal villages.
+In light of this, early warning drills and orientation workshops are organised annually in all coastal villages.
 Evacuation routes and hazard zones are designated, tsunami signs have been placed and disaster prevention education activities have been conducted by city authorities, universities and schools.

 A group from the Faculty of Engineering at the University of Ruhuna in Sri Lanka prepared a tsunami hazard map and evacuation plan for Galle City following the guidelines that were being used in Japan.
 The Tsunami Photo Museum in Telwatta, containing thousands of photographs taken during and after the tsunami as well as paintings by children- serves as both a memorial and source of awareness.

-While it is not possible to provide an in depth understanding of a tsunami, it is important to ensure that the public understands natural cues.
+While it is not possible to provide an in-depth understanding of a tsunami, it is important to ensure that the public understands natural cues.
 The Indian Ocean Tsunami Information Center website is a major resource in this regard, with general information about tsunamis and what to do before, during and after one; as well as answers to specific questions such as ‘Am I in danger?’ and advice for fishermen.
 Information is communicated through a variety of media such as leaflets, banners and videos.

 A citizen-centric and grass root level approach is practiced in Sri Lanka- so that all government initiatives gain the fullest trust and cooperation of local residents.
 This is a necessary factor for evacuation high-rise shelters to be maintained and regulation to be followed.
 Community-based disaster management committees have been established.
 For example, Sriyani from above, is now the secretary of the Galle Disaster Management Committee.

-The tsunami that occurred 15 years ago was a harsh wake-up call for all.
+The tsunami that occurred 16 years ago was a harsh wake-up call for all.
 Warnings issued during the 2005 Nias Earthquake and Tsunami led to successful evacuation in Sri Lanka, although 10 civilians died of panic.
 In 2007, tsunami warnings were effectively issued through TV and radio- and no lives were lost, although buildings were damaged.
-Alerts issued in 2010 and 2012 also saw such successful evacuations, although the warnings were later cancelled.
-This is progress indeed and there is much promise that the ‘culture of safety’ created will help Sri Lanka be prepared the next time disaster strikes.
+Alerts issued in 2010 and 2012 also saw such successful evacuations, although the warnings were later canceled.
+This is progress indeed and there is much promise that the ‘culture of safety’ created will help Sri Lanka be prepared the next time that disaster strikes.